enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 Requirements
 ------------

-Please follow the links to install the requirements.
+Below are links to the build and runtime requirements, which must be installed.

 * **`libyt <https://calab-ntu.github.io/libyt/HowToInstall.html#libyt>`_**: a C++ shared library for in situ analysis.
   * **Normal Modes**: Shut down and terminate all the processes including simulation, if there are errors during in situ analysis using Python.
 This includes calling not defined functions.